-As of June 30, 2017, the Company is obligated to make additional milestone payments of up to \$12.3 million upon reaching certain pre-commercialization milestones, such as clinical trials and government approvals (including the U.S. Food and Drug Administration, or FDA, approval of a New Drug Application, or NDA), and up to \$12.5 million upon reaching certain product commercialization milestones related to the development of beloranib.
+As of June 30, 2018, the Company is obligated to make additional milestone payments of up to \$12.3 million upon reaching certain pre-commercialization milestones, such as clinical trials and government approvals (including the U.S. Food and Drug Administration, or FDA, approval of a New Drug application, or NDA), and up to \$12.5 million upon reaching certain product commercialization milestones related to the development of beloranib.
 Under one of the license agreements, the Company is also obligated to pay up to \$1.3 million with respect to each subsequent licensed product, if any, that is a new chemical entity.
 In addition, the Company will owe single-digit royalties on sales of commercial products developed using these licensed technologies, if any.

-There were no milestones achieved during the three or six months ended June 30, 2017 or 2016.
+There were no milestones achieved during the three or six months ended June 30, 2018 and 2017 and the development related to this technology is no longer active.
 The Company is also obligated to pay to the licensors a percentage of fees received if and when the Company sublicenses the technology.
-As of June 30, 2017, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.
+As of June 30, 2018, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.